 We were close friends for much of our lives.
 We roomed together for a while in Boston post-college.
 After we were both married, living five hours apart, we visited back and forth three or four times a year.
 In those pre-email days we wrote letters and talked long hours on the phone.
 We knew most things about each other -- things no one else knew.
 We went, as they say, way back.

-In the summer of 2001, a few months after my mother died, she stopped answering my letters and returning my phone calls.
+In the mid-1990s, she stopped answering my letters and returning my phone calls.
 No reason: just out of the blue.
 I called her, left messages, wrote letters asking what was going on, what was wrong: no response.
 I was living in New York City and, after 9/11, I sent a particularly heartfelt letter: I’m your oldest friend, this is very difficult for me, I miss you, please tell me what’s wrong.
 No sane or decent person could refuse to answer it!
 But she did.

 I thought of her often: on her birthday, or when I came across an old photograph: the two of us aged sixteen, raising glasses, pretending to be drunk; our daughters on the front step of her beautiful old house; the last one I took of her, in my driveway just before she drove home, looking fastidious and self-possessed in a blue jacket and gold earrings.
 I have objects she gave me, and a recipe she wrote out for me, for half-moon cookies, in her distinctive handwriting.